What is the Adventist Education System?

 Some of the ways that they do this include:

-• Cooperative learning through the practical training programs
+• Cooperative learning through practical training programs

-• An integrated curriculum that allows students to engage in relevant, meaningful activities that can be connected to real life
+• An integrated curriculum that allows students to engage in relevant, meaningful activities

-• Leveraging the internet and online learning platforms
+• Leveraging digital learning platforms

 Who can attend Adventist schools?